abnelarb/would-you-rather-game-udacity/README.md

 - Setup the starter code after clone it from udacity repo https://github.com/udacity/reactnd-project-would-you-rather-starter
 - setup the project using
 $npx-react-app would-you-rather
-will be added later after planning the project
+will be added later after planning the project.
+- added bootstrap framework to style the app .
+- setup base actions, reducers and middleware also installed required packages and get the intial data from database then log it to the console by the logger middleware .